-Current Phase 1 activities focus on exploring and assessing potential concepts for a new crossing of the San Francisco Bay as well as other key service and supporting infrastructure improvements for both the BART and Regional Rail networks.
+Link21 is working to identify rail improvements to our train network, providing riders with faster, more connected, equitable, affordable, and accessible options for moving around the Megaregion.
+To do this, we have been exploring and assessing concepts for a new train crossing of the San Francisco Bay as well as other key service and supporting infrastructure improvements for both the BART and Regional Rail networks.
 Assessment considers the Megaregion’s projected population, changing workforce needs, travel patterns, air quality and climate change impacts, and more.

-This early work is critical in establishing the right projects for Link21 that build upon the significant rail investment already made throughout the Megaregion.
+This early work is critical in identifying the right project for Link21 that will build upon the significant rail investment being made throughout the Megaregion.
 A second train crossing of the Bay will amplify benefits to riders and communities creating a more integrated network that offers riders reliable travel options to reach their desired destination.

 Current planning activities include: